ReSkin: versatile, replaceable, lasting tactile skins: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Sudeep Dasari for his help with setting up the Sawyer robot and Yunsik Ohm and Zach Patterson for their help with fabrication in the initial stages of the project.
-RB and CM were supported in part by the ONR-YIP and NSF-NRI \#1830362 respectively.
+The authors would also like to thank everyone at AGI Labs as well as the Soft Machines Lab for their constant help and support.
+CM was supported in part by NSF-NRI \#1830362.